roxanahickey/adolescent/03-community-dynamics.md

 ## Discordance between high LAB and low pH

 An interesting observation was that not all samples with high proportions of LAB were associated with a low pH.
 We hypothesized this could be due to lower total bacterial counts in the vaginas of adolescent girls.
-We performed a coarse test of that hypothesis (see Supplemental File 5, 'adolescent-supp-05.Rmd) but were unable to detect a significant difference in estimated number of 16S rRNA gene copies.
+We performed a coarse test of that hypothesis but were unable to detect a significant difference in estimated number of 16S rRNA gene copies.

-## Figure 7.
+## Figure S6.
 Relationship between proportion of lactic acid bacteria and pH in vaginal samples collected from girls.
 197 vaginal microbiota samples from girls are plotted to show the relationship between the proportion of lactic acid bacteria (LAB; includes _Lactobacillus_, _Streptococcus_, _Aerococcus_ and _Facklamia_) on the x-axis and vaginal pH on the y-axis.
 Menarche status is either premenarcheal (open circles) or postmenarcheal (filled circles).
 Points are color-coded to indicate Tanner breast stage as indicated by the legend at right (NA values are colored gray).
 Points are slightly jittered to decrease crowding around similar values, but not so much as to distort interpretation of the data.
 The magenta dashed line at vaginal pH 4.5 represents the upper range of the traditional ‘hallmark’ healthy vaginal pH of 4.0-4.5.